dynobase-icon

 The following code shows how to store and retrieve the latest state data using Python:

-Atomic counter is a numeric attribute that increments unconditionally.
+An atomic counter is a numeric attribute that increments unconditionally.
 DynamoDB offers some operations that allow for updating values within an object in an atomic way.
-This approach is perfect when you have quantity or counter, and you want to manipulate (decrease or increase) it without reading its value first.
+This approach is perfect when you have a quantity or counter, and you want to manipulate (decrease or increase) it without reading its value first.

 Here, developers can use the UpdateItem operation to implement an atomic counter without interfering with other write requests.